jay3sh/web/_input/posts/DRAFT-stakeholder-capitalism.md

 Stakeholder Capitalism
 ===

+These are my notes from the article on [Stakeholder Capitalism by Edward Freeman et. al.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1410852)

 The society contains following actors for the purposes of economic discussion
 1. Government (State, democratically elected entity)
 2. Investors (Stock holders or owners of corporation)